trychlos/pwix-roles/README.md

 - `Roles.directRolesForUser( user )`

-    Returns the direct roles of the user (_i.e._ only the first level of the hierarchy) as an array.
+    An async function which returns the direct roles of the user (_i.e._ only the first level of the hierarchy) as an array.

     - `user`: a user identifier or a user object

+    Available both on client and server.

 - `Roles.EditPanel.checked( tree )`

     Parms:
     - `tree`: the jQuery object which addresses the tree

-    Returns:
-    - on client side, the list of checked roles.
+    Returns the list of checked roles.

     This is a companion function for the `prEditPanel` component, and thus a client-only function.